 1. Do you qualify?
 To be eligible for a credit internship, students must have completed at least one 2000-level economics course and either have completed or be taking concurrently at least two other 2000-level economics courses (students do not have to be an economics major); and have a minimum cumulative grade point average of 2.25 or a minimum of 2.5 in 2000-level economics courses.

-2. Find internship.
+2. Find internship: ECON 2481 is not a placement program.
 It is the students’ responsibility to find and secure an internship that incorporates economics.
 The Center for Career Development at UConn is a great resource for students who seek guidance on this process.

 3. Submit online Credit Internship Application: After an internship is secured, the student must complete and submit the online Internship Application to request credit for ECON 2481, Internship Field Study.

-4. Receive, complete and submit Learning Agreement.
-The student will receive an email from Professor Metin Cosgel, Faculty Internship Supervisor, regarding the status of his/her application.
-If the student’s internship application is approved, Prof. Cosgel will email the Internship Learning Agreement, which must be completed and submitted prior to enrolling in ECON 2481, Internship Field Study.
-The Internship Learning Agreement can be submitted to Prof. Cosgel (firstname.lastname@example.org).
-Failure to submit the Internship Learning Agreement prior to the start of the internship will result in not being able to enroll in ECON 2481.
-All paperwork must be submitted to the Faculty Supervisor prior to the deadline for requiring the Dean’s signature to add a class.
+4. Receive, complete and submit Learning Agreement: The student will receive an email from the Internship Instructor regarding the status of his/her application.
+If the student’s internship application is approved, the Internship Instructor will email the Internship Learning Agreement, which must be completed with the signature of the field supervisor and submitted prior to the deadline to enroll in ECON 2481, Internship Field Study.